Duta/DCPU_Emulator/README.md

 after an instruction or label is ignored, so you can use that for a makeshift commenting system.

-**Important:** As of the time of writing only labels on the first 31 instructions are supported - you can do others, but prepare for unexpected behaviour.
-This is because currently the assembler just does a straight conversion from labels to literal values during a preprocessing pass over the input, and literal values can -- *should* -- only be in the range -1 to 30 inclusive.
-Any other values will not work correctly.
-This will change in the future so that labels anywhere will function as expected - I just need to work out the best way to achieve this first.

 ### Opcode List

     +---------+--------------------------------------------------------+